 MUSICIAN // SONGWRITER

 Gerry lived the late 60s dream, hitchhiking from CU Boulder to home and back.
-In 1968 when his study abroad in France was interrupted by the student revolution, Gerry bummed all over Europe, playing in train stations and cafes and living off tips.
+In 1968 when his study abroad in France was interrupted by the student revolution, Gerry bummed all over Europe, playing in train stations and cafes, living off tips.
 He came home to his college sweetheart Sue and got serious about music, resuming a duo with his brother George.

 The day gig won.
 Gerry got a fat job in L.A., gave up performing and raised a family, still recording demos with Nashville hotshots, looking for the hit.
 In 2000 Gerry cut a tribute album to his brother with the legendary George Massenberg, Greg Leisz (Eric Clapton, Joe Cocker), Pete Wasner (Vince Gill) and Sam Broussard.
 Gerry never put the guitar down, amassing hundreds of tunes in late night sessions in the man cave.

 Gerry and Sue did things right, raised two brilliant daughters, made a home that welcomed all.
 Thirty years on, they became songwriting partners, chronicling their cross country drives, their mountain heritage, and an L.A. to Texas landscape filled with shrimpers, dynamiters and wildcatters, wrestlers, roughnecks, overambitious farmers, and Monsanto lawyers – the 2017 album I Hold Gravity.